Best practices to improve your cyber resilience

 There was a time when large organizations were the main targets of cyber criminals.
 Now, things are different.

 Small- to medium-sized businesses, as well as individual farmers, face an increasingly diverse array of cyber threats.
-According to Joel Bouvier, director of cyber security and information technology with FCC, how people prepare for and prevent crises must also change.
+According to Joel Bouvier, senior director of cyber security and information technology with FCC, how people prepare for and prevent crises must also change.

 Financial and political motivations